zanniemill49/va.gov-team/teams/vsa/engineering/forms-system/code_structure.md

 When creating forms using the VA form system it can be a little confusing as to how to structure your code so that it will be easy to maintain and easy to understand later.
 Here is what we reccomend -

 All of our forms begin with a `form.js` file inside of a `/config` folder, this file is intended to house your `schema` and your `uiSchema`.
-This is how the form generator sets it up and this works fine when you have a simple form, however for a more advanced form we reccomend that you keep this file but also break your `schema` and your `uiSchema` across smaller files so they are easier to maintain.
+This is how the form generator sets it up and this works fine when you have a simple form (as in just one chapter or page), however for a more advanced form we recommend that you keep this file but also break your `schema` and your `uiSchema` across smaller files so they are easier to maintain.
 Here is a rough example of what your `form.js` will look like when you have your `schema` and `uiSchema` inside it -

 ```
 import IntroductionPage from '../containers/IntroductionPage';